ms-iot/iot-core-azure-dm-client/docs/application-management.md

 ### Store Update Frequency

 The DM client performs the update check according to the [Store Update Configuration](store-update-config.md).
-The update check is not performed each time a value in `"desired.microsoft.management.apps"` changes.
+The update check is not performed each time a value in `"desired.windows.apps"` changes.

 ### Reported Properties

-The DM client maintains the inventory of installed apps in the `"reported.microsoft.management.apps"` property.
-Only the apps listed in the `"desired.microsoft.management.apps"` property with non-`null` value are reported.
+The DM client maintains the inventory of installed apps in the `"reported.windows.apps"` property.
+Only the apps listed in the `"desired.windows.apps"` property with non-`null` value are reported.

-<b>Note:</b> The contents of the `"reported.microsoft.management.apps"` will be set to `"refreshing"` to indicate that the sub-tree is being reconstructed.
+<b>Note:</b> The contents of the `"reported.windows.apps"` will be set to `"refreshing"` to indicate that the sub-tree is being reconstructed.
 This allows the removal of stale elements in the list.
 Should you query the node and find its value set to `"refreshing"`, wait for a few seconds and try again until it has the list of applications.

 #### Example of A Successful Case

-If the DM client is able to bring the actual state in compliance with the desired state, the format of the `"reported.microsoft.management.apps"` property is as follows:
+If the DM client is able to bring the actual state in compliance with the desired state, the format of the `"reported.windows.apps"` property is as follows:

 <pre>
 "reported" : {
-    "microsoft" : {
-        "management" : {
+    "windows" : {
         "apps" : {
             "<i>packageFamilyId</i>" : {
                 "pkgFamilyName" : "<i>see below</i>",
                 "version" : "<i>see below</i>",
                 "startUp" : "none|foreground|background",
                 "installDate" : "<i>Datetime in ISO 8601 format, UTC</i>"
             }
             <i>[,...]</i>
-            }
         }
     }
 }